Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Proposed Model

-\subsection{Multi-camera Tracklet Association}

-Since passengers may temporarily leave and later re-enter the field of view of individual cameras in the system, their corresponding trajectories may be fragmented into multiple segments.
-Similarly, temporary occlusions among passengers (particularly children) may lead to the fragmentation of trajectories within the field of view of a camera.
-We call the segments of fragmented trajectories tracklets.

-To address the issue of trajectory segmentation within the field of view of a single camera, we associate new tracklets with recently terminated previous tracklets such that the intersection over union (IoU) between the last detection of the previous tracklet and the first detection of the new tracklet is maximized.
-That is, \nomenclature{$\mathcal{C}_{sc}(\tau_m,\tau_n)$}{Association cost of the distinct tracklets $\tau_m$ and $\tau_n$ in a single view} let $\tau_m$ and $\tau_n$ be two distinct tracklets, their association cost is given by

-where \nomenclature{$d_m^{t_m^i}$}{First detection of $\tau_m$} $d_m^{t_m^i}$ and \nomenclature{$d_n^{t_n^f}$}{last detection of $\tau_n$} $d_n^{t_n^f}$ are the first detection of $\tau_m$ and the last detection of $\tau_n$, and \nomenclature{$t_{th}$}{Maximum temporal offset to consider two tracklets for association} $t_{th}$ is the maximum temporal offset to consider two tracklets for association.
+where \nomenclature{$t_{th}$}{Maximum temporal offset to consider two tracklets for association} $t_{th}$, \nomenclature{$\delta_{max}$}{Maximum Euclidean distance to consider two tracklets for association} $\delta_{max}$ are the maximum temporal offset and maximum distance to consider two tracklets for association.
 We then compute the optimal tracklet assignment using the Hungarian algorithm based on the costs $\mathcal{C}_{sc}(\tau_m,\tau_n)$.

+\subsubsection{Multi-Camera Tracklet Association}

-To associate tracklets across camera views, we must consider the fact that two tracklets corresponding to the same target include temporally overlapping detections.
-For that purpose, let the camera whose partial tracklets we wish to complete be our \emph{primary} camera, and let the \emph{auxiliary} camera be the one whose tracklets will be used to complement the tracklets observed in the primary camera.
+Since passengers may temporarily leave and later re-enter the fields of view of individual cameras, their corresponding trajectories may be fragmented into multiple segments.
+To associate tracklets across camera views, we consider the fact that two tracklets corresponding to the same target include temporally overlapping detections.
+Let the camera whose partial tracklets we wish to complete be our \emph{primary} camera, and let the \emph{auxiliary} camera be the one whose \nomenclature{$\mathcal{T}_p$}{Set of tracklets from the primary camera} tracklets will be used to complement the \nomenclature{$\mathcal{T}_a$}{Set of tracklets from the auxiliary camera} tracklets observed by the primary camera.
+Further, let $\mathcal{T}_p$ and $\mathcal{T}_a$ be the sets of tracklets in the primary and auxiliary cameras, respectively.
 As Alg. \ref{alg:tracklet} shows, we use the homography \nomenclature{$H_{p,a}$}{Homography to map the auxiliary camera image plane to that of the primary camera} $H_{p,a}$ to project detections from the auxiliary camera onto the primary camera.
 However, due to projective distortions, the corresponding bounding boxes in the two cameras may not necessarily overlap.
-Hence, we compute the optimal association cost using the Hausdorff distance \cite{hausdorff, tracklet_asso_hausdorff} between the centroids of the detections in each tracklet as follows
+Hence, we compute the optimal association cost using the Fr\'{e}chet distance \cite{frechet_two_curves} between the centroids of the detections in each tracklet as follows